What should you ask your doctor about liver cancer?

 - What kind of liver cancer do I have?
 (Some types of liver cancer carry a better prognosis than others.)

-- Where in the liver is my cancer?
+- Where in my liver is the cancer?
 Has it spread beyond my liver?

 - What is my cancer’s stage, and what does that mean?